Marco-Puig/ChiselEngine/README.md

 ## Instructions
 Since this is project is working of a Solution (.sln) file, I recommend to use Visual Studio 2022

-Ensure you have the C++ and DirectX Package Installed (You will be shown these as option in the Visual Studio Installer)
+Ensure you have the C++ Development Package Installed (You will be shown these as option in the Visual Studio Installer)

 Using Visual Studio, you will need to Install the following NuGet packages: